yuanbei/Nars-Wiki/Procedural-Inference.md

 OUT: <<(*,{SELF},key001) --> ^pick> =/> <(*,{SELF},key001) --> hold>>. :|: %1.00;0.81%
 ```

-The first step simplifies the precondition of the operation by removing the conditions that is already realized.
+The first step simplifies the precondition of the operation by removing the conditions that are already realized.
 Given the uncertainty introduced by this deduction, the conclusion has a lower confidence value.
 Furthermore, while judgment [03] is tense-free, judgment [05] is true at the current moment, since the condition [04] is not always true.

 In [03], operation (^pick, {SELF}, key001) becomes <(*,{SELF}, key001) --> ^pick> when loaded into the system, though the former version remains its standard form in Narsese.
 In the latter version, the subject can be a product with a single argument, because in all operations there is an implicit argument, the system itself.